finlabsuk/open-banking-connector/docs/interface/payment-initiation/domestic-payments.md

 # Domestic Payments

+The Payment Initiation API supports creating and reading domestic payments.

-## Payment object types
+## Interface object types

-The thee payment configuration object types are shown in the table below.
+The three domestic payment object types are shown in the table below.
 Each corresponds to a table in the Open Banking Connector database.

 Object type | Parent type(s) | Created at bank? | Description |
 --- | --- | --- | ---